Buttermilk Biscuit

 Pro Tips

-- Store in paper bag first to allow steam to escape, preventing sogginess
+- Store in paper bag first, then sealed container to maintain crispness while preventing staleness

 Origin & Heritage